 Definition: Acoustic Emission Non-Destructive Testing is the act of using acoustic emissions to identify possible defects and imperfections in a material.

 How to Conduct Acoustic Emission Testing

 Inspectors conducting Acoustic Emission Tests are examining materials for bursts of acoustic energy, also called acoustic emissions, which are caused by defects in the material.
 Intensity, location, and arrival time can be examined to reveal information about possible defects within the material.

-Definition: Liquid Penetrant Non-Destructive Testing refers to the process of using a liquid to coat a material and then looking for breaks in the liquid to identify imperfections in the material.
+Definition: Dye Penetrant Penetrant Non-Destructive Testing (also called Liquid Penetrant Testing) refers to the process of using a liquid to coat a material and then looking for breaks in the liquid to identify imperfections in the material.